-We continue to see uncertain economic conditions in the UK and globally, as well as economic factors such as the impact of the war in Ukraine, significant increases in energy costs, high levels of inflation, increases in the national minimum wage, pressure on currency exchange rates and high interest rates, all of which may adversely affect the disposable income of the Group's customers, which could result in lower sales.
+We continue to see uncertain economic conditions in the UK and globally, as well as economic factors such as the impact of the war in Ukraine and the continued escalation of the conflict in the Middle East.
+We are still experiencing inflationary increases, including a further increase in the national minimum wage and higher interest rates, all of which may adversely affect the disposable income of the Group's customers, which could result in lower sales.
 In particular, in times of economic uncertainty or recession or lack of consumer confidence, there may be a decrease in discretionary purchases generally, which could have a materially adverse effect on the Group's business, results of operations and financial position.
 Global economic conditions and uncertainties may also impact the Group's manufacturers and suppliers in ways that could adversely affect the Group's business.